-There is the death penalty for this and if your crazy enough to do this then expect some serious consequences.
+There is the death penalty for this and if you are crazy enough to do this then expect some serious consequences.
 Also, if you think that the Australian Embassy can help you think again.
-Remember, your in a foreign country and you have to abide by their laws.
+Remember, you are in a foreign country and you have to abide by their laws.

 There are also many guys roaming the streets looking for suckers who will buy drugs.
 They will come up to you and offer them to you.
 Simply walk away as these guys are connected with the police.
 Here is a warning from the Australian Government: http://smartraveller.gov.au/Countries/asia/south-east/pages/indonesia.aspx